 We are committed to protecting human rights, as a basic right to which all are entitled.
 Addressing human rights related risks is consistent with our values, protects our brand, and deepens our connection to our employees and our local community.
 We remain committed to the well-being and safety of our team members, guests and all those that connect to our industry, and recognize the hospitality industry has a particular opportunity to help end human trafficking.
-In 2023, we continued to donate and activate our team members and over 106 million enrolled Wyndham Rewards members to support humanitarian causes around the world.
+In 2024, we continued to donate to, and encouraged our team members and approximately 114 million enrolled Wyndham Rewards members to support, humanitarian causes around the world.